leminhviett/Music-Chat-App/README.md

 # Music Chat App

 Simple web-application allows users to log-in, chat, and listening music toghether.
+It also allows user to create & join different rooms.

 Music is streamt from [Sound-cloud](https://developers.soundcloud.com/docs/api/guide).